Still The Saddest: Trina Offers Apology For Calling Protestors ‘Animals’, Khia Relentlessly Roasts Her

 Hmmmm.

+This is truly sad to see Trina, we’ve been rooting for you FOREVER and we sincerely hope you’ll learn from this.

-One such person who’s absolutely not here for Trina’s apology iis, of COURSE, Khia, whose been consistently castigating Trina for HOURS.
+One such person who’s absolutely not here for Trina’s apology isS, of COURSE, Khia, whose been consistently castigating Trina for HOURS.
 You truly hate to see it—-but when you do clownery…

 Hit the flip.